140am/butler/README.md

     worker.register_function(resize_image)
     worker.run()

+Optionally functions can be exposed under a different name:

+    worker.register_function(resize_image, 'resize')

-Register a object and all its methods for RPC calls:
+You can also register an object and all its methods for RPC calls:

     class RPCService(object):
         def resize_image(self, name, size):